 - Vertical or up-and-down C-section is where an incision is made from the belly button to the pubic hairline.
 This is often done in emergencies.

 Vertical or horizontal incisions are made based on maternal and fetal health factors; horizontal incisions are cosmetically better.

 Indications For C-Section Delivery

 C-section delivery is indicated if there is a risk to the mother or the baby during vaginal delivery.
 Your doctor may discuss the risks and benefits and choose the better method of delivery for you.
 The following conditions could be the reason for cesarean delivery (2)(3)(4).

 - Labor dystocia is a condition when the labor fails to progress.
-Abnormally slow or protracted labor during the first stage of labor (from contractions until cervical dilation) and the second stage (from complete cervical dilation until childbirth) are common reasons for emergency C-section deliveries.
+Abnormally slow or protracted labor during the first stage of labor (from contractions until cervical dilation) and the second stage (from complete cervical dilationiXThe opening process of the cervix during the initial stage of labor to let the baby slide into the birth canal. until childbirth) are common reasons for emergency C-section deliveries.

 - Indeterminate or abnormal (non-reassuring) fetal heart rate tracing is an indication to do C-section delivery.
 Fetal heart rate during labor indicates how well the fetus is doing, and the normal rates may vary between 120 to 160 beats per minute.
 If the heart rate is low, or there is an issue, doctors may try giving IV fluids and oxygen to the mother or change the mother’s position to improve it.
 Emergency cesarean delivery is indicated if the abnormal fetal heart rate is not improved.

 - Fetal macrosomia is a condition in which the baby is too large for gestational age.
 C-section is suggested in cases of suspected fetal macrosomia since cephalopelvic disproportions (CPD) can cause problems in vaginal delivery.
 CPD is when there is a size mismatch between the mother’s pelvis and the baby’s head.

-- Fetal malpresentation or abnormal position of the fetus could require cesarean section since vaginal delivery can be difficult in abnormal presentations.
+- Fetal malpresentation or abnormal position such as breech presentation of the fetus could require cesarean section since vaginal delivery can be difficult in abnormal presentations.